rks101/isdp/README.md

 [OS Intelligence (OSINT) Tools](https://www.osinttechniques.com/osint-tools.html)

-[Information you share is valuable](https://teachingprivacy.org/information-is-valuable/) and [You are leaving your footprints](https://teachingprivacy.org/youre-leaving-footprints/), that makes [Teaching Privacy](https://teachingprivacy.org) important!
+[Information you share is valuable](https://teachingprivacy.org/information-is-valuable/) and [You are leaving your footprints](https://teachingprivacy.org/youre-leaving-footprints/), which makes [Teaching Privacy](https://teachingprivacy.org) important!

 [Our World in Data](https://ourworldindata.org/)